wpswings/upsell-order-bump-offer-for-woocommerce/README.txt

 == Upgrade Notice ==

-= 2.2.9 - Released on 07 December 2023 =
+= 2.3.0 - Released on 19 January 2024 =
+* New: Shortcode for order bump.
+* New: New template For order Bump
-* Support : Compatibility With Latest WP(6.4.1) and WC(8.3.1)
+* New: Compatibility With Latest WP(6.4.2) and WC(8.5.1)
-* Support : Compatibility With Cart and Checkout Block.